-A channel strategy explains how an organisation will meet the demands of its customers/citizens using the resources it has available and bearing in mind the needs of the customer/citizen.

-In this section we will discuss how an organisation should plan and design a strategy for the contact channels it will use to deliver services.
+A channel strategy explains how an organisation will meet the demands of its customers using the resources it has available, while keeping the needs of the customer in mind.
+In this white paper, we will discuss how an organisation should plan and design a strategy for the contact channels it will use to deliver services.